DBMS Normalization

 First Normal Form:

 This is defined in the definition of relations (tables) itself.
 This rule defines that all the attributes in a relation must have atomic domains.
-Values in atomic domain are indivisible units.We re-arrange the relation (table) as below, to convert it to First Normal Form
+Values in atomic domain are indivisible units.Second Normal Form:

 Before we learn about second normal form, we need to understand the following:- Prime attribute: an attribute, which is part of prime-key, is prime attribute.